lorvsso/ninety-nine-days/src/pages/blog/annapurna-base-camp.md

 For the trek to ABC, I organised for myself and 10 friends to do the trek together.
 The 2015 earthquake that devastated Nepal combined with negative media attention following the fuel crisis later that year really shattered the tourism industry at a time when income was most needed.
 Jack and I decided that we really wanted to return to Nepal to support my friend and trekking guide Gajendra’s business, and were stoked when so many of our friends were keen to join us.
 Spending three weeks in Nepal with my best friends was one of the most amazing and fun things I’ve ever done.
 If only I could go back in time and relive it.

-We caught the public bus from Kathmandu to Pokhara (it leaves Pokhara at \~6am and arrives in Pokhara at \~1pm) and then started our trek the next day.
+If you want to trek in the Annapurna region, Pokhara is the place to begin.
+We caught the public bus from Kathmandu to Pokhara (it leaves Kathmandu at \~6am and arrives in Pokhara at \~1pm) and then started our trek the next day.
+You can also fly or organise a private transfer - I talked about the pros and cons of both here.

 Most days we would wake up at around 6:30am and eat breakfast at 7am before setting off at around 7:30/8am.
 We walked for a few hours in the morning and then at around 11:30am would stop for lunch for an hour or two.
 After lunch we walked for another couple of hours and usually arrived at a tea house by 4pm.
 We’d then rest (and sometimes nap) until dinner, and after dinner would spend the night playing cards.
 Having said that, I don’t think there was a night that we were in bed later than around 9pm!
-Of course, along the way we stopped frequently for tea and chocolate breaks and to take photos.
+Of course, along the way we stopped a lot for tea & chocolate breaks and to take photos.

 ## Our Trekking Itinerary

 **Day 1**

 We drove in a minibus from Pokhara (1,400m) to Nayapul (1,070m).
 This took around 2 hours and was a (very) bumpy ride.
 We then trekked from Nayapul to Tirkedhunga (1,480m) which only took a couple of hours.
 Most of this was along a dusty dirt road though so wasn't the nicest place to trek.

 **Day 2**